"You lived day to day": Remembering victims of the Holocaust

 "He said, 'You are not speaking for yourself.
 You are speaking for the people who died who cannot tell the story,"' Brodt said.

-So he shared the stories, including working in a rock quarry at the Mauthausen concentration camp in Austria, where the guards repeatedly forced him to heave a boulder upon his shoulder.
+So he shared the stories, including working in a rock quarry at the Mauthausen concentration camp in Austria.
+The guards there repeatedly forced him to heave a boulder upon his shoulder.
 He was forced to carry it up 154 steps and drop it back down into the quarry.

 He also told the story of his sister leaving her 3-month-old daughter on the grounds of a Christian orphanage to save her life.